-Hypothesis Formulation

-The Effect of EPS on Stock Returns
+Hypothesis Development The Effect of EPS on Stock Returns

-Earning per share (EPS) is an important measure used by investors to assess company performance (Wet, 2013).
+Earnings per share (EPS) are an important measure used by investors to assess company performance (Wet, 2013).
 According to Islam et al. (2014), EPS shows the amount of the company's net profit that is ready to be shared with the company's shareholders.
-The number of EPS of a company can be known from the company's financial statement information.
+The number of the company's EPS can be known from the company's financial statement information.

 Although some companies do not list the size of the EPS of the company concerned, EPS can be calculated based on the balance sheet information and the company's income statement.

-The company's ability to generate net income per share is an indicator of the company's financial fundamentals which is considered by investors in choosing stocks.
+The company's ability to generate net income per share is an indicator of the company's financial fundamental that the investors use for consideration in choosing the stocks.
 With accurate and accurate assessment, EPS analysis can minimize investment risk and help investors gain profits.
-Based on the description above, can be formulated the hypothesis as follows:
+Based on the description above, the first hypothesis can be formulated as follows:

-H1: EPS has a positive effect on stock returns
+H4: EPS has a positive effect on stock returns